veeral-patel/how-to-secure-anything/README.md

 Its lessons are not just applicable to computer security.
 In fact, in this repo, I aim to document a process for securing anything, whether it's a medieval castle, an art museum, or a computer network.

-> This repo is not done.
-It is actively being worked on, however.

 ## Table of contents

 - [What is security engineering?](#what-is-security-engineering-)